COVID-19-AI-Research-Project/COVID18-AI-Detection/Projects/2/README.md

 TensorFlow provides stable Python and C++ APIs, as well as non-guaranteed backward compatible API for other languages.

 We will be using Tensorflow 2.1.0 with Python3 for detecting Covid-19 Pneumonia signs from CT Scan Images by a CNN(Convolutional Neural Network) Model.
-The model have a uniform dataset of 764 Images of CT Scan which consist 349 Images of Covid-19 Pneumonia affected patients and remaining shows normal patient scans.
+The model have a uniform dataset of 764 Images of CT Scan which consist 2482 Images of CT Scan which consist 1252 Images of Covid-19 Pneumonia affected patients and 1230 shows normal patient scans.

 ## Installation
 Please follow the [Installation Guide](https://github.com/aniruddh-1/AI-Classification/blob/0.1.0/Projects/2/Documentation/Installation/Installation.md) to install COVID-19 AI Classification Tensorflow.